About

 Shorter Bio

-Cristian Larios (he/él) is a composer, conductor, and educator from Joliet, IL.
-He currently serves as choir director at Plainfield North High School, where he leads five curricular choirs and various extracurricular ensembles.
-His compositions span chamber to large-scale choral works, focusing on identity, storytelling, and human connection.
+Cristian Larios (he/él) is the son of Mexican immigrants and a composer, conductor, and educator based in Joliet, Illinois.
+He serves as choir director at Plainfield North High School, where he leads five curricular choirs and oversees a variety of extracurricular ensembles and musical activities.
+In both his teaching and creative work, he is committed to using music-making as a means of fostering connection, belonging, and community.

 Shortest Bio